dsmrreader/dsmr-reader/docs/installation.rst

     supervisor> tail -f dsmr_datalogger

-Please note that due to Supervisor's output buffering **it might take a minute or two before you see any output**.
 You should see similar output as the ``cu``-command printed earlier in the installation process.

 Want to quit supervisor? ``CTRL + C`` to stop tail and ``CTRL + D`` once to exit supervisor command line.